The UCSD Rady Ethics and Conflict Lab

 (4) Give a sense of the type of questions or projects that you can envision working on with Prof. Rai, and why your skills and interests would make for a great fit.
 One strategy is to identify a paper written by Prof. Rai that connects well with your interests, and say why (e.g., maybe the topic/research questions align with your interests; maybe the methods would be useful for examining a different research question; maybe the findings spark ideas for pursuing different questions)

-(5) Identify 1-2 other Rady faculty (or even UCSD faculty in other departments) who you might also work with—our Ph.D. students are encouraged to work with multiple faculty
+(5) Identify 1-2 other Rady faculty (particularly in the Management area) who you might also work with—our Ph.D. students are encouraged to work with multiple faculty.
+This is critical, as students who can work with multiple faculty in the Management area will have an advantage in being selected.